 - Their attention span is short.
 Dogs can get distracted with ease and without something to focus on.
 Some of their senses are stronger compared to humans.

 - They do not understand the orders given to them.
 Being unable to comprehend cues makes it impossible for them to follow commands.

 - Trust isn’t there.
 Pooches only listen to or obey people that they care about and have confidence in.
-They are unlikely to respect humans they are angry at, afraid of, and don’t know.
+They are unlikely to respect humans, they are angry at, afraid of, and don’t know.

 - They do not feel accountable for their actions.
-Many only care about taking action after knowing the consequences of inaction.
+Much only care about taking action after knowing the consequences of inaction.
 Having a sense of liability will likely give them a reason to make an effort.

 Some Of The Most Stubborn Dog Breeds

 Many owners find these canines uncooperative and thus consider them part of the list.
 Yet, even if they are so, they are worth caring for.
 With proper measures to improve their behavior, these dogs can become great partners.
 Also, some of the best-looking fur babies are from strong willed dog breeds.

 Shar-Pei pooches came from southern China.
 These are loyal and playful dogs that are easy to identify.
 That is because of the loose or wrinkled skin on their broad yet flat heads.
 They weigh about 50 pounds or more and thus they are often considered medium and compact dogs.
 A part of their headstrong traits is that they feel dominant.
 It must be because of their size as adults.
 But, as pups, it is common for them to be silent.

 They make nice guard dogs and companions when trained right.
 At a young age, they need exposure to other dogs and people for socialization.
 Making yourself a leader to them can help a lot.
 Taking them for walks or to see people will help them become aware and less fearful of others’ presence.
 Your leadership may allow you to let them recognize you as an authority figure.